 - Food and beverage

 One feature that all these industries have in common is that the assets and machinery used in their plants/factories are often spread out over a large geographical area.
-Now that we have established a commonality, let’s pick up one of these industries, gas processing, to better understand how it makes use of SCADA.
+Now that we have established a commonality, let’s pick up one of these industries, gas processing, to better understand how it makes use of SCADA automation.

 Suppose you work on a gas processing plant that covers an extensive geographical area.
 You have a SCADA system in place, which means you can monitor the plant’s resources while you sit in your office someplace far away.
 You expect one of the primary pipes to maintain the gas inflow at a specific pressure.
 The control system will keep taking readings for that particular pipe and notify you as soon as the pressure drops or rises.
 If a leak happens in the pipe, the pressure will fall, and the system will take note and forward this information to you.
 You can then take control and handle the crisis appropriately.